 Grayson Perry once said "I feel it is more important to have a long and sympathetic hands-on relationship with materials.
 A relaxed, humble, ever curious love of stuff is central to my idea of being an artist."

-May I be so bold as to agree with you Mr Perry?
+May I be so bold as to agree with you this illustrious artist?

 I am inspired by just about anything I have ever read.
 "Persepolis" by Marjane Satrapi woke me up (again) to the potential of comics and the graphic novel.

 I like telling stories and making pictures.
-So comics are a real no-brainer.
+So comics were the next step.

 My blog is a way of thinking and interacting.
 I am also a translator, working from French, German and Swedish to English.
 This helps when reading comic authors like Marjane Satrapi, Sara Granér and Ralf König in the original language.